percona/pmm/doc/source/qan.rst

 .. note::

-   Use the |gui.copy-to-clipboard| button to save the output and pass it to external tools, such as |pt-visual-explain|.
+   The |gui.copy-to-clipboard| button available in Explain, Fingerprint, Example, and Tables sections is useful to save the output and pass it to external tools, such as |pt-visual-explain|.

 .. figure:: .res/graphics/png/qan.explain.1.png